colinyjchung/jinnzhong/content/posts/20240514-dsr-prog-pairs.md

 ## Disruptions (DSR)

-DSRs are inciting incidents.
+DSRs are inciting incidents or the "set up".
 But I like "disruption" better, because it reminds you that there is a STASIS (STS) to disrupt first.
 PROTs aren't doing nothing before they get disrupted.
 They have a life along with a backstory of why they've chosen this life.
 A DSR forces them to re-think this life.

 * **[dsr: HURT](https://journal.jinnzhong.com/tags/dsr-HURT/)**: Deal with curse, poison, injury of self or ally
 * **[dsr: LOST](https://journal.jinnzhong.com/tags/dsr-LOST/)**: Deal with abduction, imprisonment, captivity, abandonment, or missing of self or ally